Before going over our updated list of recommended best forex brokers for 2020, here are a few steps to help you choose the right broker for you.

 The following list of forex brokers meets all of the minimum requirements outlined above.

 eToro makes our number one spot because the platform is tailored to those with little experience in the forex trading space.
 Firstly, the registration process takes less than 5 minutes, and you can deposit funds with a debit/credit card, e-wallet, or bank account.
-Next, the broker does not charge any commissions, so you only need to worry about the spread.
+Forex is not available to US users.

 Crucially, the trading platform is super-easy to use, and you can even engage in 'Copy Trading'.
 This is where you copy the buy and sell orders of experienced forex traders who are registered at eToro.
-You get to choose how much you wish to stake when copying traders, so you have the chance the make gains without needing to lift a finger.
+You get to choose how much you wish to stake when copying traders.

 The forex department itself lists heaps of currency pairs across the majors, minors, and exotics.
 Although eToro is a bit short in the technical indicator department, the platform does allow you to apply leverage.
 This is capped at 30:1 on majors and 20:1 on minors/exotics - as per ESMA regulations.